MatinH2004/LS_Core_Curriculum/RB_110/RB119_Assessment_Prep/02_Resources/study_guide_119.md

 * `slice` & `slice!`
   * when passed in a single arg, returns character at that index
   * when passed in passed in two args -> (start, length)
-  * if called with `!`, the slice is removed from original string
+  * if called with `!`, the sliced str is removed from original string

 * `split`
   * takes delimiter as arg